ActiveCampaign/postmark-gem/README.md

 ## The Account API Support

 Postmark allows you to automatically scale your sending infrastructure with the Account API.
 Learn how in the [Account API Support](https://github.com/wildbit/postmark-gem/wiki/The-Account-API-Support) guide.

+## The Triggers API Support

+[The Triggers API](https://github.com/wildbit/postmark-gem/wiki/The-Triggers-API-Support) can be used to tell Postmark to automatically track opens for all messages with a certain tag.

+## The Messages API Support

+If you ever need to access your messages or their metadata (i.e. open tracking info), [the Messages API](https://github.com/wildbit/postmark-gem/wiki/The-Messages-API-support) is a great place to start.

 ## ActiveModel-like Interface For Bounces